airwick989/IBM-Fault-Localization-Work/README.md

   - Another script runs RTdriver to collect and log the call stack traced from JLM
 #### Localizer Details
 - The localizer makes communications along the following pub/sub topics:
-  - coordinatorToLocalizer (consumer, listens for signal from system backend to initiate localization).
+  - coordinatorToLocalizer (consumer, listens for signal from even coordinator to initiate localization).
-  - localizerBackToCoordinator (producer, sends a localization complete signal to the event coordinator).
+  - localizerBackToCoordinator (producer, sends a localization complete signal back to the event coordinator).
 - Retrieves uploaded localization parameters from the common data store and keeps them in the [Uploads directory](./Initial_Build/crLocator/flask-server/Files/Uploads).
 #### Localizer Functionality
 - Queries the necessary files (javaProgramArgs.args, localizationParams.params, results.results, and the '.jar' file) from the common data store and extracts the required parameters from the '.args' and '.params'.